 During non-peak pricing hours, the AC was allowed to operate, provided that the room was occupied and the room temperature was within the preset limits.
 In addition, the algorithm controlled the AC to maintain the lowest possible temperature during low pricing hours, so it could be turned off during high pricing hours without affecting the user comfort.
 However, the AC was allowed to maintain the room temperature at the preset upper temperature during the maximum pricing hours, as can be observed from the third graph of Figure 18a.
 It was turned off more frequently when the room temperature was further below the preset maximum temperature.
-This can be observed from the noticeably different cycles of the AC compressor during the maximum pricing hours.
-Despite all of the applied constraints, the HEM algorithm was able to maintain the room temperature within the preset temperature range.
+This can be observed from the applied constraints, the HEM algorithm was able to maintain the room temperature within the preset temperature temperature within the preset temperature at the preset temperature at the applied constraints, the HEM algorithm was able to maintain the room temperature within the preset temperature range.